NamanAgarwal18/Project_AndroidProject/MAINFEED.md

 </p>

 ### 2. Liking a Post
 Our app allows people to like any post in their feed.
-There is a like button on the bottom-left corner of every post
+There is a like button on the bottom-left corner of every post.
+When the like button is pressed, ac **Cloud Fucntion** named [likePost]() is called.